-I’m also writing my first book, Hard Gal Fi Dead: Musings, Poems, Notes to self which will hopefully inspire and empower people to love more and judge less; plus there’s my mental health e-mail newsletter which has tonnes of helpful and interesting reads.
+My first book, Hard Gal Fi Dead: Musings, Poems, Notes to self comes out in the first quarter of 2018; plus there’s my mental health e-mail newsletter which has tonnes of helpful and interesting reads coming to your inbox soon.

 Thanks for visiting!